hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 ## Platform requirements

 Always check the corresponding CSI driver version in [compatibility and support](../../csi_driver/index.md#compatibility_and_support) for the required array Operating System ("OS") version for a particular release of the driver.
-If a certain feature is gated against a certain version of NimbleOS or AlletraOS it will be called out where applicable.
+If a certain feature is gated against a certain version of the array OS it will be called out where applicable.

 !!! tip
     The documentation reflected here always corresponds to the latest supported version and may contain references to future features and capabilities.